-Because most of the 10 studies suggested a different time or day.
-There is sort of a consensus that Tuesdays, Thursdays, and possibly Wednesdays are a good time to send, but that’s only if you look at many studies, using each one as a data point.
+Because most of the 10 studies suggested a different time or day, there is sort of a consensus that Tuesdays, Thursdays, and possibly Wednesdays are the best days to send email marketing messages, but that’s only if you look at many studies, using each one as a data point.

 So problem solved, right?
-Send on, um, Tuesdays, right?
+The best day for email marketing is on, um, Tuesdays, right?

 Not really.
 I hate to tell you this, but 10 data points do not make for a statistically valid conclusion.
 And I can easily trot out another bunch of studies that would further skew those conclusions.